ManuCiao10/web-scraping-house-discord/README.md

 Improvement:

 1. Add error message after the program crash.
-3. Fix and test all the modules and run them in a server.
+2. Fix and test all the modules and run them in a server.
-4. add payment discord
-5. Implemantation with Fast API
-6. add User Interface users when he can type the price and the city

 ## LINK UTILS